duncanawerbuck/kevin-powell-final-challenge/README.md

 - add unstyled content for main
 - add footer content
 - add aria-labels for navs
+- mobile-first layout:
+  - centre-aligned logo and top links
+  - sign in/sign up links

 ## In Progress

 - mobile-first layout:
-  - logo and header links
-  - sign in/sign up links

 ## To Do

 - mobile-first layout:
+  - remove text decoration on links
+  - sign up should be styled as cta
   - main hero content (h1, p, CTA link)
   - preamble (must be single col on small viewports)
   - aside (collapse below main and become full width)